Conservation Banking Process High Level Overview

 After a rigorous site selection search, Common Ground Capital (“CGC”) approaches the landowner to educate him/her on the conservation banking business model and ascertain interest.
 Terms are negotiated that result in the parties executing an agreement stipulating basic business terms and conditions that allow CGC to perform detailed site due diligence to confirm whether or not the site is indeed suitable to achieve the conservation objectives for the species of interest and meet the strict criteria required for US Fish & Wildlife Service (“USFWS”) approval.
 Assuming the site is acceptable, the conservation banker facilitates an introduction to prospective easement holders and the terms of the conservation agreement are negotiated (note: this is not a charitable tax deduction easement but terms and conditions are generally similar).
-CGC develops a detailed management plan and designs requisite financial assurances for the property and works with the USFWS to achieve conservation bank approval.
+CGC develops a detailed management plan and calculates the requisite financial assurances for the property and works with the USFWS to achieve conservation bank approval.
 The development process could take months or in some cases years.
 CGC bears the expense of all development activities.
-Once the conservation bank is approved and credits are released for sale by the USFWS, CGC has secured a customer or customers for the credits, the credit transaction is consummated, the conservation easement is recorded at the county courthouse and the proceeds from the credit transaction are distributed to all parties which includes up front funding of the endowments.
-This process may replicate itself over multiple phases in some cases.
+Once the conservation bank is approved and credits are released for sale by the USFWS, CGC has secured a customer or customers for the credits, then the credit transaction is consummated.
+At this point, the conservation easement is recorded at the county courthouse and the proceeds from the credit transaction are distributed to all parties which includes up front funding of the endowments.
+This process may replicate itself over multiple phases and years in some cases.

 Credit Customer Process Summary